Pride Month, Pride Year: Teaching and Learning

 It is equally important to acknowledge that the ways in which our students are now scanning for safety have changed drastically due to a remote learning setting.
 They may not be verbalizing it now, but they will be vocalizing it after our silence.
 As a staff, it is more important than ever that we are teaming together.
 We need to be thinking about how we can continue to address these issues as we use remote platforms (social media, lessons, check-ins with students, etc.) to show all of our students (but particularly LGBTQ+, Black students, and students from other marginalized groups) that we see them and we are here to listen.

-I had hoped to be able to present this information through professional development, but the pandemic changed so many things.
-My intent right now is to help those that may be confused, heartbroken and interested in learning more by sharing information and increasing awareness for our staff, caregivers and other adults.
-I encourage you to engage in a conversation with me if you have questions.
+For those who may be confused, heartbroken and interested in learning more by sharing information and increasing awareness for our staff, caregivers and other adults, I encourage you to do the following.

 Do your research, listen to voices of LGBTQ+ people, Black and people of color, and the ongoing list of marginalized identities.
 Believe what they tell you about their experiences, and be an ally for justice.
 It doesn’t happen overnight, and it is hard work, but our students and our communities are worth it.
 Wherever you may fall in your understanding of the world is okay; I know that we at Dearborn are committed to engaging in conversations and helping each other grow through to mutual understanding.